Research

 Optimization and machine learning for molecular discovery (PhD work, 2019-2022)

-I also proposed to combine an optimization method with a machine learning model, in the form of a surrogate-based black-box optimization method.
-I showed that this approach is more efficient than an evolutionary search for the optimization of a costly electronic property [C2, Po1].
-The use of ML models for molecular chemistry raises questions about their interpretability.
-I proposed an approach based on EvoMol to generate counterfactual explanations to any binary classification model of molecules [W1].
+Explainability.
+The use of machine learning models for chemistry raises questions about their interpretability.
+I proposed an approach based on EvoMol to generate counterfactual explanations for any binary classification model of a molecular property [W1].

-I also published a review of the state of the art of the field of de novo molecular generation [B2].
+I also published a state-of-the-art review of the field of automatic molecular generation as a book chapter [B2].

-I worked with a group of scientists in vegetal-based chemistry during my MSc studies.
-My role was to improve a pre-existing tool using NMR spectrum for the identification of compounds in a mixture.
-I performed a refactoring of the source code and I formalized the matching algorithm and improved its efficiency [J2].
+I worked with a group of scientists in vegetal chemistry during my MSc studies, on a project aiming to improve a software tool (then at the prototype stage) that uses NMR spectra for the identification of compounds in a mixture.
+I reorganized the source code, formalized the main algorithm and improved its algorithmic efficiency.
+The tool was subsequently publicly distributed and has become a reference in the literature [J2].